axtend/axtend/README.md

 ## Build the Axtend Node

-To build Axtend, you will need a proper Substrate development environment.
-If you've never worked with a Substrate-based blockchain before, you should probably try the [Setting Up a Axtend Node](https://docs.axtend.network/getting-started/local-node/setting-up-a-node/) docs first.
+To build Axtend, you will need a proper Axlib development environment.
+If you've never worked with a Axlib-based blockchain before, you should probably try the [Setting Up a Axtend Node](https://docs.axtend.network/getting-started/local-node/setting-up-a-node/) docs first.

-If you need a refresher setting up your Substrate environment, see [Substrate's Getting Started Guide](https://substrate.dev/docs/en/knowledgebase/getting-started/).
+If you need a refresher setting up your Axlib environment, see [Axlib's Getting Started Guide](https://axlib.dev/docs/en/knowledgebase/getting-started/).

 Note that cloning master might result in an unstable build.
 If you want a stable version, check out the [latest releases](https://github.com/PureStake/axtend/releases).